High-accuracy variational Monte Carlo for frustrated magnets with deep neural networks: Conclusion

 \section{Conclusion}

 In summary, we demonstrated the power of deep neural networks to represent highly entangled many-body wave functions.
 In particular, we used group convolutional neural networks (GCNNs) to study the $J_1-J_2$ Heisenberg model on the square and triangular lattices, both of which are thought to host a quantum spin-liquid phase.
-We achieved state-of-the-art variational energies for both ordered and quantum paramagnetic phases at relatively modest computational effort.
-This highlights very deep neural networks, and GCNNs in particular, as a promising ansatz to study challenging quantum many-body problems.
+We demonstrated that GCNNs achieve competitive variational energies in the quantum paramagnetic phases of the square lattice with a relativity modest computational effort.
+For the more difficult triangular lattice model, we showed that GCNNs with residual layers could improve upon previous state-of-the-art results by almost an order of magnitude, especially when supplemented with a Lanczos step.
+These results highlight deep neural networks, and GCNNs in particular, as promising ansätze to study challenging quantum many-body problems.

 While we were able to consistently achieve excellent ground-state variational energies, doing so for excited states proved significantly harder.
 Projecting on nontrivial irreps of the space group often leads to an unstable training trajectory, as well as excessive variational gap estimates.
 In future work, we plan to understand the origin of this issue and propose ways to remedy it in order to gain reliable access to the low-lying spectrum, a key diagnostic for establishing phase diagrams.